stefanoborini/book-modelviewcontroller/source/mvc_variations/qualified_notification_model.rst

  - transfer stuff that may be useless for that specific view.
 The view may then subscribe for specific data and receive only those in the data update object

+you can send a changeset object through the signal, with a well defined interface for the type and change content

+accumulate notifications in a buffer, then send them out at the end of the transaction.

+If you want to retain control over the notification in order to prevent trashing, you can use a passive model and let the controller do the notification once it has performed the modifying action.